andrewbaillie/nlp-with-python/presentation.md

 ## What is Text Analytics?

+^ For example by analyzing tweets on Twitter, we can find trending news and peoples reaction on a particular event.

 Text communication is one of the most popular forms of day to day conversion, we chat, message, tweet, share status...

 Text Analytics can help us understand what has been written and has lots of applications in today's online world.
-For example by analyzing tweets on Twitter, we can find trending news and peoples reaction on a particular event.

 ---

 ## Natural Language Toolkit

-> NLTK is a leading platform for building Python programs.
+NLTK is a leading platform for building Python programs.
 It provides easy-to-use interfaces and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging...

-### Pre processing

-To make understanding of content easier, cleaning of the dataset can be performed.
+^ Pre processing - To make understanding of content easier, cleaning of the dataset can be performed.

 ---

 ### Our Data

-Trust is the foundation of the BBC; we are independent, impartial and honest.
+> Trust is the foundation of the BBC; we are independent, impartial and honest.
 Audiences are at the heart of everything we do.
 We take pride in delivering quality and value for money.
 Creativity is the lifeblood of our organisation.
 We respect each other and celebrate our diversity.
 We are one BBC; great things happen when we work together.

 ---